sassoftware/vi-solution-extensions/docs/pages/2-mobile-solutions.md

 ## Using Add-Mobile Script

-When creating a new workspace using the [`@sassoftware/vi-solution-extension-create`](https://www.npmjs.com/package/@sassoftware/vi-solution-extension-create) it will ask if the workspace will include mobile custom controls.
-If "y" is selected then the workspace will be scaffolded out to allow mobile solution extension development with all relevant files, the correct file structure and scripts, however if "n" is selected and at a later date you wish to develop solution extensions for mobile this is easily done.
-To do this, in the root of your workspace run:
+When creating a new workspace using the [`@sassoftware/vi-solution-extension-create`](https://www.npmjs.com/package/@sassoftware/vi-solution-extension-create), you are prompted to specify if the workspace will include mobile custom controls.
+If you select "y", then the workspace will be scaffolded out to enable mobile solution extension development containing the relevant files, the correct file structure, and scripts.
+However, if you select "n", you can develop mobile solution extensions at a later date.
+To do this, in the root of your workspace run the following command:

 ```shell
 npm run add-mobile
 ```

-This will then scaffold out the workspace as if "y" had been selected at initialisation.
+This then scaffolds out the workspace as if "y" had been selected at initialization.

-You can then create your mobile components, a guide for which can be found [here](./1-getting-started.md#mobile-solution-extensions).
+You can then create your mobile components.
+For more information, see [Mobile Solution Extensions](./1-getting-started.md#mobile-solution-extensions).

 ## No Add-Mobile Script

-It is possible that a workspace was scaffolded out with an older version of the[`@sassoftware/vi-solution-extension-create`](https://www.npmjs.com/package/@sassoftware/vi-solution-extension-create) package which did not consider mobile solution extension development and therefore does not add the "add-mobile" script to the package.json automatically.
+It is possible that a workspace was scaffolded out with an older version of the [`@sassoftware/vi-solution-extension-create`](https://www.npmjs.com/package/@sassoftware/vi-solution-extension-create) package that did not consider mobile solution extension development and therefore does not add the "add-mobile" script to the package.json automatically.

-If this is the case then the first thing required is to make sure your dependencies are up to date.
-You should install the latest versions of:
+If this is the case, then you must ensure that your dependencies are up to date.
+Install the latest versions of the following packages:

 -   [`@sassoftware/vi-solution-extension-angular-schematics`](https://www.npmjs.com/package/@sassoftware/vi-solution-extension-angular-schematics)
 -   [`@sassoftware/vi-solution-extension-upload`](https://www.npmjs.com/package/@sassoftware/vi-solution-extension-upload)